 .Southern Sweet Potato or Brioche Rum custard, Flan, Dulce de Leche!

-And finally, the Sous vide function allows you to flawlessly cook such varied dishes as Turkey Club sandwiches, Rosemary Leg of Lamb with Roasted Root Vegetables, Buttery Lobster Tails, Strip Steaks with Chives & Garlic, Perfect In-the-Shell Eggs, Pork Shoulder Quesadillas, Limoncello, Hoisin-Glazed Spare Ribs, Creme Brulee, Avocado Toast with Poached Egg, Apple-Cinnamon Oatmeal, and a whole lot more.
+The Sous vide function allows you to flawlessly cook such varied dishes as Turkey Club sandwiches, Rosemary Leg of Lamb with Roasted Root Vegetables, Buttery Lobster Tails, Strip Steaks with Chives & Garlic, Perfect In-the-Shell Eggs, Pork Shoulder Quesadillas, Limoncello, Hoisin-Glazed Spare Ribs, Creme Brulee, Avocado Toast with Poached Egg, Apple-Cinnamon Oatmeal, and a whole lot more.

 Slow Cooker/Crockpot Dishes